Beddgelert

 'In the thirteenth century, Llywellyn, Prince of North Wales had a palace at Beddgelert.
 One day he went hunting without Gelert,'the faithful hound', who was unaccountably absent.
 On Llywellyn's return the truant, stained and smeared with blood, joyfully sprang to his master.
 The prince, alarmed, hastened to find his son and saw the infant's cot empty, the bedclothes and floor covered with blood.
 The frantic father plunged his sword into the hound's side, thinking it had killed his heir.
 The dog's dying yelp was answered by the child's cry.
 Llywellyn searched and discovered his boy unharmed, but nearby lay the body of a mighty wolf, which Gelert had slain.
 The prince filled with remorse, is said never to have smiled again.
 He buried Gelert here.'

-The old story was embellished by an 18th century local innkeeper, eager to foster the tourist trade, it was he who was responsible for the grave.
+The facts behind the old story are now called into question.
+Evidence suggests that the story was embellished by the eighteenth century innkeeper of the nearby Goat Hotel, David Pritchard, eager to foster the tourist trade and it was he who was responsible for the grave.

 A mile and a half north of Beddgelert lies Dinas Emrys, perched dramatically on a craggy hilltop.
 The castle was occupied well into the Dark Ages and is traditionally associated with both the ancient British king Vortigern and Ambrosius, from whose name Emrys derives.